 - All common surfaces (tabletops, chair arms, keyboards, light switches, door handles, and other high-touch surfaces) should be disinfected before and after the meeting.

-- The meeting coordinator must clean the space in advance, prepare for distancing, communicate our guidelines to all participants at the outset of the meeting, and disinfects the space following the meeting.
+- The meeting coordinator must clean the space in advance, prepare for distancing, and disinfect the space following the meeting.

-IYR’s requirements apply even if the meeting venue’s safety protocols are less stringent (e.g. the six-foot distance requirement applies even if the meeting venue does not require it).
+- IYR’s requirements apply even if an external meeting venue’s rules are less stringent (e.g. six-foot distance requirement applies even if the meeting venue does not require it).

 Additional considerations for all in-person meetings:

 - Outdoor open-air meetings are the best, safest choice.
 Large rooms or spaces that allow outside airflow are next best.
 If the meeting room cannot accommodate proper physical distancing for all attendees, that meeting space should not be used.